U.S. appeals court rules two murderers with COVID-19 can be executed in Trump's final week | Law-Order

 On Tuesday, Judge Tanya Chutkan of the U.S. District Court ordered the executions be delayed until at least March 16 to allow the condemned men to heal, siding with medical experts who said their coronavirus-damaged lungs would result in inordinate suffering if they were to receive lethal injections.
 This would breach the U.S. Constitution's Eighth Amendment prohibiting "cruel and unusual" punishments, the lawyers argued.
 A split panel of judges on the U.S. Court of Appeals for the District of Columbia Circuit overturned Chutkan's stay by 2-1.

 "The Eighth Amendment 'does not guarantee a prisoner a painless death — something that, of course, isn't guaranteed to many people'," said the opinion, citing Supreme Court precedent.
-Lawyers for the two men asked the appeals court to reconsider the ruling by filing a petition on Thursday morning seeking a so-called rehearing en banc, but the court later denied that request.
-The lawyers then asked the court to nonetheless pause the execution to allow them to appeal to the Supreme Court, whose conservative majority has summarily allowed Trump's previous executions to proceed.
+The lawyers representing the two men are appealing to the Supreme Court, whose conservative majority has summarily allowed Trump's previous executions to proceed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)